Eduard Punset

 Eduard Punset i Casals (/ca/; 9 November 1936 – 22 May 2019) was a Spanish politician, lawyer, economist, and science popularizer.

+Education and career

 He held a degree in Law from the Universidad Complutense de Madrid and a Master's in Economic Sciences from the University of London.
 He was an economic writer for the BBC, economics director of the Latin American edition of the newsweekly The Economist, and an economist for the International Monetary Fund in the United States and Haiti.
 As a specialist on the impact of emerging technologies, Punset was a consultant to COTEC, Advising Professor of International Marketing at ESADE, president of the Instituto Tecnológico Bull, Professor of Innovation and Technology at the IE Business School (formerly Instituto de Empresa) in Madrid, President of ENHER, Deputy General Director of Economic and Financial Studies at the Banco Hispanoamericano, and Coordinator of the Strategic Plan for the Information Society of the Government of Catalonia.